“How did Taking Children Seriously start?”

 But with the help of my good friend in America, Tim Starr, who kindly hosted the list, took on the technical management of the list and paid the ongoing fees required in those days for list hosting, in 1994 I went ahead and started the Taking Children Seriously list anyway.

 Even though no one else could see it, I knew that by creating a forum on which I could discuss my ideas freely, I would attract likeminded individuals, and thereby create a community of parents taking their children seriously.
-This is exactly what happened, and as a result, in 1996, to my great joy, David finally agreed to subscribe to the list and started participating.
+This is exactly what happened, and as a result, in 1996, to my great joy, David finally chose to subscribe to the list and started participating.

 I was being invited to speak about Taking Children Seriously more and more, all over the world, and thanks to that and the list, I had finally begun to meet many likeminded parents – so many that we actually had a Taking Children Seriously conference in America, with families flying in from all over the place to attend it.